-The Dominion of New England was a merging of British colonies in New England, including Massachusetts, in the 17th century.
+The Dominion of New England was a merging of British colonies in New England in the 17th century.
+This greatly affected the colonies of Massachusetts in the 17th century.

 The Dominion was formed in 1686 and merged the colonies of Connecticut, Massachusetts, New Hampshire and Rhode Island, together into one large colony.
 In 1688, the Dominion was expanded to include New York and New Jersey.

 The creation of the Dominion of New England officially brought the New England Confederation, an alliance between the New England colonies, to an end.

 Before the Dominion of New England was created, each colony operated under individual charters that allowed them to organize and run their colonies as they pleased.

 Unable to get the Massachusetts Bay Colony to obey his commands, Charles II revoked its charter in 1684.
 He died shortly after in February of 1685 and King James II took over the throne immediately after.

 In 1686, King James II created the Dominion of New England in order to tighten control over the administration affairs of the New England colonies, according to the book Making America, Volume I: